Svelar Documentation

 24. Internationalization - Paraglide-js integration for multi-language apps

-25. Forms - Superforms + Zod bridge for validated form actions
+25. Forms - Superforms bridge for Zod or Valibot form actions

 26. Dates - Date utilities and formatting